yasmin-io/memory-fortune/README.md

 # Fortune Memory

-Join the teller in her layer and find out your fate in 'Fortune Memory.
+Join the Teller in her lair and find out your fate in 'Fortune Memory.
 A classic fun card mini-game, where you click the cards and try to get a 'snap' in as little turns as possible.
 Keep your turns under 10 or your fate might just turn ugly.

 > IMPORTANT NOTICE: This project is currently in the process of being built.
 The completed version of this game will be coming soon.